 You can buy a house during and after Chapter 13 bankruptcy with FHA and VA Loans.
 Many people do not realize this.
 Even many bankruptcy attorneys do not understand that filing Chapter 13 bankruptcy doesn’t force you to remain a renter if you want to buy a home.

 Many lenders require a mandatory waiting period after a Chapter 13 Bankruptcy discharge date to qualify for FHA and VA loans.
 Under HUD and VA mortgage guidelines, there is no waiting period after the Chapter 13 bankruptcy discharge date to qualify for home loans.
-Mortgage applications with a Chapter 13 bankruptcy discharge less than two years old must go through manual underwriting.
-Manual underwrites are allowed with VA and FHA loans but many mortgage lenders will have overlays and not accept manual underwriting.
+Mortgage applications with a Chapter 13 bankruptcy discharge under two years old must undergo manual underwriting.
+Manual underwrites are allowed with VA and FHA loans, but many mortgage lenders will have overlays and not accept manual underwriting.

-Borrowers need to be active and/or retired members of our U.S. Armed Services with a certificate of eligibility (COE) FHA mortgage has a 580 minimum credit score with a 3.5% down payment and 500 for a loan with 10% down.
+Borrowers must be active or retired members of our U.S. Armed Services with a certificate of eligibility (COE).
+FHA mortgage has a 580 minimum credit score with a 3.5% down payment and 500 for a loan with a 10% down.
 The maximum DTI is usually 50% but can be as high as 57%.
 There is an upfront mortgage insurance premium of 1.75% plus monthly insurance premiums for the life of the loan.
 And there are loan amount limits.
 But FHA loans are available to anyone who qualifies.

 How Long After Chapter 13 Can I Get a Mortgage?

 The team at Gustan Cho Associates never had any issues with a bankruptcy trustee signing off on a mortgage.
-Most will not have any issues in getting bankruptcy trustee Approval as long as they are able to afford their proposed housing payment.
+Most will not have any issues getting bankruptcy trustee Approval as long as they can afford their proposed housing payment.
 It needs to be manual underwriting.
-Borrowers with higher debt to income ratios need to be otherwise highly qualified.
+Borrowers with higher debt-to-income ratios need to be otherwise highly qualified.

 Do Lenders Have Different Mortgage Guidelines on Buying House During Chapter 13 Bankruptcy?

-Many of our viewers reading this article may have gone to lenders who told them they do not qualify for VA and/or FHA loans after Chapter 13 Bankruptcy unless two years have passed.
+Many viewers reading this article may have gone to lenders who told them they do not qualify for VA and FHA loans after Chapter 13 Bankruptcy unless two years have passed.
 This is not true per agency guidelines.

-Many lenders require a one and/or two-year waiting period after the discharge date but that is the lender’s choice (an overlay) and not a VA or FHA requirement.
-At Gustan Cho Associates we have no overlays and can finance you after a Chapter 13 bankruptcy with no waiting period.
+Many lenders require a one or two-year waiting period after the discharge date, but that is the lender’s choice (an overlay) and not a VA or FHA requirement.
+At Gustan Cho Associates, we have no overlays and can finance you after a Chapter 13 bankruptcy with no waiting period.
 Or even during a Chapter 13 after 12 months with trustee approval.

 Get a custom mortgage rate quote now.